-One of the best things about Florida, besides its beaches and hiking trails, is its seafood.
+One of the best things about Florida, besides its beaches, is its seafood.
 We wanted to share with you some of our favorite Florida seafood restaurants, but to give you an even bigger list, we’ve asked some of our blogger friends to pitch in with their favorites as well.
-All together these are what we think are some of the best seafood restaurants in Florida…
+So while you’re exploring the best cities to visit in Florida, be on the lookout for these restaurants.
+Because all together, these are what we think are some of the best seafood restaurants in Florida…

 Make sure to also check out the rest of our Best in Florida articles:

 – Best Virtual Experiences In Florida